Aadarshbasavoju/Web3BikeRental/README.md

 ## Deploying

-Deploying the code into vercel to run into
+Deploying the code into vercel to run into environment.